-The first report produced gives averages since the last reboot.
+Without the delay parameter, the output returns averages since the last reboot.
 Additional reports give information on a sampling period of length delay.
 The process and memory reports are instantaneous in either case.

-The iostat(1) command is used for monitoring system input/output device loading by observing the time the devices are active in relation to their average transfer rates.

-The iostat command generates reports that can be used to change system configuration to better balance the input/output load between physical disks.
+The iostat(1) command monitors system input/output device loading by observing the time the devices are active, relative to their average transfer rates.
+You can use information from the iostat command to change system configuration information to better balance the input/output load between physical disks.
 For more information, see the iostat(1) man page.